FAQ - General

 “We believe that this change will ultimately help students succeed in an inclusive learning environment,” notes CWI Nursing Program Chair Allison Baker.
 “Our goal is to provide nursing students with the best in education while at CWI so that they are successful in their nursing career.”

 Yes - the successful completion and corresponding score on a TEAS test will be an important part of the application process moving forward.
 Information is on-line at: www.atitesting.com.
 You will always want to study for and complete the most current available TEAS assessment as there may be a few assessments to choose from.
 TEAS scores are good up to five years.
 When you apply to the AS in Nursing program, you will need to include a copy of your best TEAS score to date.
-For more information on how we score applications, please see our AS in Nursing Information Sheet located on the left-hand side of the page under "Resources."
+For more information on how we score applications, please see our AS in Nursing Application.

 You can take the TEAS assessment at any of CWI’s Compass Testing Centers or through a proctoring facility such as Pearson View www.vue.com.